Skip to Content

 Can Alternative Sources of Light Work with Tillandsias?

-Those keeping tillandsias indoors are probably curious about whether they can survive with alternative light sources.
+Those keeping tillandsias indoors are probably curious whether they can survive with alternative light sources.
 The good news is that the answer to this question is yes.
-In the absence of natural light, you can still place your air plants in the basement or in the office or room that isn’t exposed to sunlight.
+In the absence of natural light, you can still place your air plants in the basement or the office or room that isn’t exposed to sunlight.
 In this case, here are the rules you will need to follow:

 Some additional tips you need to know other than the light requirements are: